naturalis/docs/getting_started.rst

 An important tip at the start of the primer is to remember that "indentation is significant in reST", meaning that "all lines of the same paragraph must be left-aligned to the same level of indentation."

 Another useful document is the `quick reference provided by the developers of reStructuredText <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_.

+Last but not least, you can always have a look at `this documentation <https://github.com/naturalis/docs>`_ for example code and structuring of the repository.